genboy/Festival/README.md

 ## Festival

-Since 27 April 2019 the Festival software is copyright of Genboy.
+To protect this software since 27 April 2019 the Festival software is copyright of Genboy.
+You are legally bind to read the Festival Copyright statement.
 For Festival the General Public License agreement version 3, as in the LICENSE file is still included and operative.
+In short this change of Copyright statement does not change the usage levels as stated in the GPU, for a part it now prohibits any entities to sell the software without the knowledge of the owner.

 Consider posting your first [share your experience and issues](https://github.com/genboy/Festival/issues) before posting a [vote](https://poggit.pmmp.io/p/Festival/1.1.1) if you like to use Festival!
 That way it will improve Festival, my coding skills, your PMMP insights and the PMMP community, thank you!